Lesson One: Magic 8-Ball Predicts the Future

 Click on your newly added Player component to see its properties in the Properties pane on the right.
 Under Source click in the small box on the word "None..." and a small selection window will pop up (#2).
 Click the "Upload File" button and browse to where you saved the sound file.
 Select the sound file, then click OK to close the selection window.
 Click OK again on the properties pane to close the small popup window (#3).

 - You have now completed the work in the Designer for Part One of this app.
 It's time now to go over to the Blocks Editor to program the behavior of these components.

 BUILD: Blocks Editor

 In the upper right corner of the Designer, click on the Blocks button.

-Now you are going to tell your app how to behave when the button is clicked.
+You are going to tell your app how to behave when the Button is clicked.
 This is actually very simple in App Inventor, because the "code" for the program only consists of two blocks!

 Once the Blocks Editor is open, there are several options running along the left side of the screen.
-We refer to these as "Palettes" with Drawers.
+We refer to these as a "Palette with Drawers".

-From the blocks palette located under Screen1, click on the Button1 drawer.
+Under Screen1, click on Button1.
 Drag the when Button1.Click block into the work area (#1).
-From the blocks palette, click on the Player1 drawer, drag the Player1.Play block into the work area and insert it into the when Button1.Click block (#2).
+Then, click on the Player1 drawer, drag the Player1.Play block into the work area and insert it into the when Button1.Click block (#2).
 They will click together like magnetic puzzle pieces.